greenelab/deep-review/sections/02_intro.md

 support deep methods are expected; or 3) as building blocks to be combined with other non-neural-network-based approaches at subsequent stages.

-Deep learning is a general term for algorithms that employ multi-layer neural networks

-*Definitions, specific architectures, etc.  We may want to clarify what we mean by "deep" learning when most methods use few hidden layers.*

 ### Will deep learning transform the study of human disease?

 With this review, we specifically set out to address the question: "what would